National Museum of Industrial History

-The National Museum of Industrial History (abbreviated NMIH), housed in the former facility of Bethlehem Steel in Bethlehem, Pennsylvania, is a museum affiliated with the Smithsonian Institution that seeks to preserve, educate, and display the industrial history of the nation.
+The National Museum of Industrial History, abbreviated NMIH, housed in the former facility of Bethlehem Steel in Bethlehem, Pennsylvania, is a museum affiliated with the Smithsonian Institution that seeks to preserve, educate, and display the industrial history of the nation.
 It holds a collection of artifacts from the textile, steel and iron, and propane gas industries.

-The NMIH holds a significant collection of industrial machinery on loan from the institute's National Museum of American History.
-The museum also has a large collection of documents, machinery, photographs, and other archival material from Bethlehem Steel.
+The museum holds a significant collection of industrial machinery on loan from the institute's National Museum of American History.
+The museum also has a large collection of documents, machinery, photographs, and other archival material from Bethlehem Steel, one of the world's largest steel manufacturers prior to its 2001 bankruptcy and 2003 dissolution.

-The museum made its debut in August 2016 with the goal to "forge a connection between America's industrial past and the innovations of today by educating the public and inspiring the visionaries of tomorrow".
-The $7.5 million museum has four exhibitions each focusing on a different aspect of industrial history that affected both Pennsylvania and the rest of the country.
+The museum opened in August 2016 with the goal to "forge a connection between America's industrial past and the innovations of today by educating the public and inspiring the visionaries of tomorrow".
+The $7.5 million museum has four exhibitions, each focusing on a different aspect of industrial history that affected both Pennsylvania and the rest of the country.
 The museum showcases the nation's industrial past by highlighting the machinery and the lives of workers at that time period.

 History

-The National Museum of Industrial History opened in August 2016.
-The museum's curator of collections, Andria Zaia, stated their goal was "to forge a connection between America's industrial past and the innovations of today by educating the public and inspiring the visionaries of tomorrow."
-The museum occupies the former Bethlehem Steel plant building, which had been renovated many times in past years.
-The steel mill has been closed since 1995, but has been brought to life with concerts, historical walking paths and is now a full-time museum.
-Bethlehem Steel had been the nation's leading shipbuilder and its second leading steel producer.
-Even though the steel industry has left the Bethlehem area, its history remains.
-Each of the exhibitions represent a different aspect of industrial history in Pennsylvania and the nation.
-The museum is the first Smithsonian Affiliate.
-The museum was proposed in the 1990s, but was sidelined due to legal issues which prevented clearance for opening until 2015.
-During the first few years they raised nearly $17 million The delay prompted a state grand jury investigation, whose 2014 report concluded the museum suffered from serious mismanagement and wasted public and private funds.
-The panel referred the matter to the attorney general's office but the Attorney General found no evidence of criminal wrongdoing or misappropriation of funds and concluded the museum was financially viable.
-Her office gave the museum two years to open or dissolve.
-Interpretive Planner Rosalind Remer then designed and created the exhibits on time, a feat that should have taken three years according to Aaron Goldblatt, the museum's Design Project Manager.
+The National Museum of Industrial History opened in August 2016 in Bethlehem, Pennsylvania.
+The museum's curator of collections said the museum's goal was "to forge a connection between America's industrial past and the innovations of today by educating the public and inspiring the visionaries of tomorrow."

+The museum occupies the former Bethlehem Steel plant building, which had been renovated many times since its initial construction.
+The steel mill has been closed since 1995.
+Bethlehem Steel was the nation's largest shipbuilder and second-largest steel manufacturer.

+Each of the museum's exhibitions represent a certain aspect of industrial history in Pennsylvania and the nation.
+The museum is the first affiliate museum of the Smithsonian Institution.
+The museum was proposed in the 1990s, but was sidelined due to legal issues, which prevented clearance for opening until 2015.
+During its first few years, the museum has raised nearly $17 million.

+The delay prompted a state grand jury investigation, whose 2014 report concluded the museum suffered from serious mismanagement and wasted public and private funds.
+The panel referred the matter to the Pennsylvania Attorney General's office but the Attorney General found no evidence of criminal wrongdoing or misappropriation of funds, concluded the museum was financially viable, and gave the museum two years to open or dissolve.
+The museum then designed and created the exhibits on time.